-We talked about this with Tom Leddy, head of the Philosophy Department at San Jose State University, and a specialist in the Philosophy of Art and Aesthetics.
-Leddy has spent a good deal of time thinking about this subject.
-He brings a long-standing involvement with the arts to bear on this topic, and provides us with a very thoughtful consideration of the question.
+We talked about this with Tom Leddy, head of the Philosophy Department at San Jose State University.
+His specialty is the Philosophy of Art and Aesthetics.
+He brings a long-standing involvement with the arts to bear on this question in a very thoughtful conversation

 Donahue is one of those individuals of genuinely independent spirit, and besides that, she's generous.
-I don't think I'm exaggerating when I say that the encounter with Donahue and her garden engenders a special feeling of encouragement for all who are lucky enough to find it.
-One leaves a visit to her garden willing to take a chance on some of those little impulses which one might have stiffled.
-I'm speaking not about impulses which would harm others, but those which could be the genuine expressions of our own individuality.
-How often do we over-ride our own impulses, ideas, and inspirations which might take us a little off the beaten path?
+An encounter with her, and her garden—besides being a delight—fosters a special feeling of encouragement.
+One leaves a visit to her garden willing to take a chance on some of those expansive impulses one might have stifled, impulses that could be genuine expressions of our own individuality.
+How often do we censor our own moments of inspiration that might take us a little off the beaten path?

-Continuing in this spirit to which I can hardly avoid appending the words, "life-affirming," we arrive at our interview with artist, Mildred Howard, who talks about her own exceptional work as an artist, and also about her work as the director of the pioneering Alice Waters "Edible Schoolyard" project at Martin Luther King Middle School in Berkeley, CA. In this project, each student must spend time in the entire garden cycle from planting to harvesting and food preparation.
-It's a remarkable program and a model for others to follow.
+who talks about her own exceptional work as an artist, and also about her work as the director of the pioneering Alice Waters "Edible Schoolyard" project at Martin Luther King Middle School in Berkeley, CA. In this project, each student must spend time with the entire garden cycle from planting to harvesting and food preparation.
+It's a remarkable program that has inspired countless other schools to create their versions.

 Not to be overlooked is the contribution of playwright, librettist, poet, conceptual artist, and general all-around creative force, Kathleen Cramer.
-One can never predict what Cramer will come up with, and in this issue she has given us a meditation on the vacant lot.
+One can never predict what Cramer will come up with, and in this issue she has given us a poetic meditation

-That the question of the garden's possible role in the fine arts has arisen reflects, it seems to me, the movement which is clearly underway.
+That the question of the garden's possible role in the fine arts has emerged reflects, it seems to me, the movement that's clearly underway.
 The established categories for negotiating the world of art continue to loosen.
-The trajectory suggests a progressive blurring of such categories leaving the necessity for finding entirely new ways to think.
+The trajectory suggests a progressive blurring of categories that may lead to entirely new ways of thinking.
 One might ask, What is as stake?
-But standing in the garden, this question doesn't worry me.
+But—at least while standing in a real garden—this question doesn't worry me.